 How can a low credit score affect me?

-You can check your credit score through credit agencies such as Credit Bureau by Bank Negara Malaysia, RAM Credit Information, and CTOS.
-Many banks also provide free access to your score for customers.
+You can check your score via credit agencies such as Credit Bureau by Bank Negara Malaysia, RAM Credit Information, and CTOS.
+Many banks also offer free access to your score for their customers.

-Yes, some employers may check your credit score, especially for positions involving financial responsibilities.
-A low score may negatively affect your chances of securing certain jobs.
+Yes, as some employers may check your score in cases, such as financial responsibility, and a low score may compromise your chances of getting the job.